 For more information please see the Safeguarding First website

-Please download the Safeguarding First Amartphone App by clicking here.
+Please download the Safeguarding First Smartphone App by clicking here.

 Keeping Children Safe

 Modern technology is an intrinsic part of everyday life.
 Our students use ICT extensively both in the Academy and outside of it.
 Along with the opportunities that modern technology offers, it also brings with it risks that all students need to be aware of and able to manage.